rubberduck203/cryptopals-challenges/README.md

 ## TODO

 - [x] Extract `hex` module into it's own file
-- [ ] Extract frequency analysis data into file and code gen at build time
+- [x] Extract frequency analysis data into file and code gen at build time

 ## Frequency Analysis Data

-The dataset I use to perform frequency analysis, [data/english_frequencies.csv](data/english_frequencies.csv) was taken from  http://www.fitaly.com/board/domper3/posts/136.html
+The dataset I use to perform frequency analysis, [data/english.csv](data/english.csv) was taken from  http://www.fitaly.com/board/domper3/posts/136.html

 See [build.rs](build.rs) for how this dataset is used via code generation.